domandlj/Judgments-as-types/README.md

 | judgment (inference rule) | type            | _judgments-as-types_     |

 ## Translations
+Here's a refreshers of the CH correspondence, i will use Idris, but Agda is really alike.
 | **Intuitionistic logic**   | **Type theory**         | **Idris**       | **Agda**         |
 |----------------------------|-------------------------|-----------------|------------------|
 | $\top$                     | $1$                     | `()`            | `⊤`              |